“Morning..” My WhatsApp beeped It was my friend Melissa (She said we use Melissa), some minutes past 6.00 A.M, Thursday 25th.

 “Tell me about the guy who infected you…”

-“I told him about it and he was just so casual, told me that I only needed to take some pills and I will be fine.
+“I told him about it and he was just so casual, told me that I just needed to take some pills and I will be fine.
 I hated him, with a deep passion, but after some time I decided to let go and just forgave him.
 It was eating me up, and the anger I had was not helping.
-Part of me still blames myself for being that careless, that i should have been more careful.”
+Part of me still blames myself for being that careless, and I believe I would have done better.”

 “How did your body react to the virus?”